 3.17 The Steering Committee will have a mailing list ([email protected]) to facilitate communication amongst Steering Committee members and with the MANRS Secretary, that shall be provided and maintained by the MANRS Secretariat.

-The MANRS Steering Committee will replace the MANRS Advisory Group from 1 December 2021, although there will be a transitional phase to allow the introduction of staggered terms for the elected members.
-This will be outlined in a separate document, along with the procedures for the appointment of the initial members.
+Note: The MANRS Steering Committee replaced the MANRS Advisory Group on 1 December 2021.
+There was a transitional phase to allow the introduction of staggered terms for the elected members as outlined in this document along with the procedures for the appointment of the initial members.